A new proof of the virtual Haken conjecture: Construction of the appropriate covering space

-In this section we will adapt ideas from the proof of Theorem 1.1 of \cite {Cooper-Long-Reid}, combined with Proposition \ref{nice incompressible}, in order to estabilsh the virtual Haken conjecture.
-Specifically, we will show that there exists a finite cover of $M$ which contains a separating incompressible surface.
+In this section we will adapt ideas from the proof of Theorem 1.1 of \cite {Cooper-Long-Reid}, combined with Proposition \ref{nice incompressible}, to establish the framework for proving the virtual Haken conjecture.
+Specifically, we will construct a finite cover of $M$ which contains a separating incompressible surface.

-First, we remark that by Corollary \ref{WLG}, $N$ admits a complete hyperbolic structure as in Theorem 1.1 of \cite{Cooper-Long-Reid}, even though this condition does not play an essential role in the proof that follows.
+We note that by Corollary \ref{WLG}, $N$ admits a complete hyperbolic structure as in Theorem 1.1 of \cite{Cooper-Long-Reid}, though this fact is not essential to the subsequent proof.